IBM/z_ansible_collections_doc/source/eda/eda-install-run.rst

 Set up Event-Driven Ansible in your environment by reviewing system requirements, installing necessary software components, and configuring your automation infrastructure for event-driven operations.

-To know more, click on the following topics:
+To know more, see the following topics:

 .. toctree::
    :maxdepth: 1